 This Instant Pot Potato Corn Chowder is an easy pressure cooker soup recipe that is loaded with creamy potatoes, fresh corn, and smoky ham.
 It’s perfect for cooler weeknight meals when you want something comforting.

 I am home in Nova Scotia and boy is it cold!
-I miss the Cuban warmth but I’m also happy to be home.
+I’ve been making lots of Nova Scotia seafood chowder but I miss the Cuban warmth.

 During this time I’m also going to catch up on work.
 Wifi in Cuba isn’t the greatest so I’m spending most of my time on my laptop, taking breaks to make dinner.

 And there’s something about cold weather that has me breaking out my Instant Pot and my slow cooker.
 Meals are just easier.
 I can throw a few things in a pot and voila dinner is made.

 I fell in love with the Instant Pot the first time I cooked with it.
 I use this cheaper Instant Pot model, which is a couple years old but does all your need.

 And I don’t think I’ll be air frying in it or making yogurt so I don’t need all the bells and whistles…or the extra price.

 If you’re new to Instant Pot cooking try the balsamic pork tenderloin I’ve mentioned above.
 It gets rave reviews.
 Seriously everyone who makes it loves it, even kids.